Welcome to Astrophysics 514 Structure of the Stars.

 Prerequisites: A good knowledge of Physics, Mathematics, and Astronomy at the 1st-year Graduate level

-Homework: Homework will be assigned approximately once every two weeks and will be due on the noted Thursday's (with one exception).
+Homework: Homework will be assigned approximately once every two weeks and will be due on the noted Thursday.
 Late homeworks will not be accepted.

 Examinations and Grading: The grade for this course will be based upon performance on the assigned homeworks (30%), a midterm exam (30%), and a final exam (40%).
 The course will be graded on a curve.
 Class participation will be factored in.
 The final examination will be cumulative and will cover all the material covered in the course.